DSarceno/DSarceno/README.md

 ## Hi, I'm Diego

-I'm a Physics and Mathematics Student in Guatemala.
+I'm a Physicist and a mid-Lavel Data Scientist in Guatemala.

 ### Connect with me: